• Skip to primary navigation

 Cicerchie (also known as 'grass peas') is an ancient legume that predates grain-based cultivation and is rich in protein, fiber, minerals, and vitamins.
 They come from the same family as fava (broad beans) and chickpeas.
 In fact, they're a variety of wild chickpeas known by the scientific name Lathyrus sativus.

 They've been consumed as far back as 8,000 years ago in Mesopotamia and have traditionally been considered peasant food or 'cucina povera' (poor cooking) because they were most often consumed in periods of drought, famine, and war.
-The cicherchia plant is very nutritious, and drought-resistant with the ability to grow in very poor conditions often where many other crops can't survive.
+The cicherchia plant is very nutritious and drought-resistant, with the ability to grow in very poor conditions, often where many other crops can't survive.

-Do not confuse 'cicerchiata' (a dessert eaten during the Carnivale season or at Christmastime) with cichercie although they do share a common thread!
+Do not confuse 'cicerchiata' (a dessert eaten during the Carnivale season or at Christmastime) with cichercie, although they do share a common thread!
 You'll find cicerchiata recipes that consist of little fried dough balls that have been covered in a sticky honey mixture (sometimes with nonpareils or nuts mixed in) and formed into a mound or a ring -- and they are delicious!
-Cicerchiata is thought to have originated in Abruzzo (Sangro) and is meant to resemble the cicerchia beans or ceci (chickpeas) found in the area.

 Beautiful Italian rolling hills with vineyards and olive groves and baby blue cloud-specked skies in Abruzzo, Italy.